Why has Israel attacked Iran

 Iran does not recognize Israel’s right of existence and seeks to eradicate it.
 Ayatollah Khamenei has described Israel as a “cancerous tumor” that will “undoubtedly be uprooted, destroyed”.

-Israel believes Iran is an existential threat, as evidenced by its rhetoric, its building up of proxy forces, including the Lebanese militant Shia group Hezbollah, who are sworn to destroy Israel, and its funding of Palestinian groups, including Hamas.
+Israel believes Iran is an existential threat, as evidenced by its rhetoric, its building up of proxy forces, including the militant Shia group Hezbollah, who are sworn to destroy Israel, and its funding of Palestinian groups, including Hamas.

 It also accuses Iran that it is secretly developing nuclear weapons.
 Iran denies this, but they are trying to build one.